cs544-wisc/f23/p7/README.md

   "1991": 25.6
 }
 ```
-The "birthday" key should store your birthday and there should be one key per year from which the weather data was captured.
-Each year should be mapped to the corresponding temperature (the temperature from that year on your birthday).
+The "birthday" key stores your birthday and there is one key per year from which the weather data was captured.
+Each year maps to the corresponding temperature (the temperature from that year on your birthday).

 ## Part 4: Visualizing Yearly Trends

-### Yearly Trend for January
-In this part, we will visualize the weather summary, for a given month stored, in the partition json files.
-Read the partition files to identify which JSON file contains weather data for the month of **January**.
-For this month, plot a bar chart with its x-axis representing the different years for which weather summary data exists, and the y-axis representing the average temperature for each year.
-Since data is continuously flowing in, your plot will keep getting outdated and would need refreshing.
-Use the below structure to re-generate the plot every 30 seconds to reflect the updated data on the plot:
+In this part, we will visualize the weather summary, for a given month, stored in the partition json files.
+Read the partition files to identify which file contains weather data for the month of **January**.
+For this month, plot a bar chart with its x-axis representing the years over which weather summary data exists.
+The y-axis should represent the average temperature for each year in January.
+Save the graph in the `files` directory under the name `yearly_trend.png`

+Since data is continuously being produced in the background, your plot will keep getting outdated and will need refreshing.
+Use the below structure to re-generate the plot every 30 seconds to reflect the updated data in the generated png:

 ```python
 while True: